Spring is peak wedding season for most of Australia and it’s important to know what areas you can optimise on as a wedding supplier.

 Despite autumn being the most popular season for weddings in 2019, spring remains the most popular season historically so it’s important to look at it as peak wedding season still.
 We surveyed more than 350 couples hosting a wedding in spring 2019 to get the best idea of what the 2019 and 2020 spring wedding seasons will look like.

 About the report

-The 2018 Spring Wedding Outlook is our second seasonal report of the year, following the 2018 Winter Wedding Outlook.
-For this report, we surveyed more than 400 couples who are getting married in September, October and November this year to find out what is driving couples getting married in the 2018 spring season.
+The 2019 Spring Wedding Outlook follows on from our other seasonal reports throughout the year.
+This outlook takes data from couples who are getting married in September, October and November this year to find out what is driving couples getting married in the 2019 spring season.

-This data combined with the data from our annual survey gives us the most comprehensive look at spring weddings in Australia so far, giving you a more in-depth look on how you can optimise trends, dates and events to maximise your business opportunities.
+This data combined with the data from our annual survey gives us the most comprehensive look at spring wedding,s in Australia giving you a more in-depth look on how you can optimise trends, dates and events to maximise your business opportunities.

 Spring dates you should optimise on